epishev-m/e314-di/UPM/Documentation~/instructions-en.md

 The `AsScoped()` method creates a new instance for each scope of the container.
 This is particularly important when working with nested containers.

-If a binding isn’t registered in the child container, it can use the binding from the parent (via the provided `IBindingProvider`), but the result will be cached locally.
+If a binding isn't registered in the child container, it can use the binding from the parent (via the provided `IBindingProvider`), but the result will be cached locally.
 This means that even if the parent container has a dependency registered as `Scoped`, resolving it in the child container will create a new instance cached in the child container.

 Example of working with `AsScoped` and nested containers: